LED Pin Fittings

 The size and shape of each lamp naturally dictates its likely application.
 The more ‘turns’ a pinned CFL has, the more compact in form it generally is.
 A PLT lamp is small enough to be used in a table light.
 The PL/PLS and especially the PLL lamp is relatively long and commonly used in wall lights or recessed ceiling lights, whilst the flat 2D lamp is used in low-profile bulkheads or floodlights.

-LED pin bulbs offer tremendous advantages over older CFLs, including up to 60% in energy savings and vastly longer lifespans to save on maintenance costs.
+LED pin fittings offer tremendous advantages over older CFLs, including up to 60% in energy savings and vastly longer lifespans to save on maintenance costs.